geotools/geotools/docs/user/library/api/datastore.rst

   they can be processed into a DataStore.
 Note the DataStore may still not work (if for example the username and password were incorrect).

-  This method simply confirms the required information is available.
+  This method confirms the required information is available.

 * DataAccessFactory.isAvailable()